nicktaras/blender-shortcuts/README.md

 Where you can select a lot of object and define their parent.

+# Transformation Constraints

+A clever trick can be adding two objects, one rotates and the other moves up and down.

 # Armature

 Pose mode shows that just the tail moves, not the head.